recordsonribs/wordpress-plugin-tests/readme.md

 How to integrate with your plugin
 ----------------------------------
 1. Place [`.travis.yml`](https://github.com/benbalter/wordpress-plugin-tests/blob/master/.travis.yml) file in your plugin's root folder (you may want to [customize your build settings](http://about.travis-ci.org/docs/user/build-configuration/) here)
-2. Create a subfolder of your plugin called `tests/` and copy over the [`bootstrap.php`](https://github.com/benbalter/wordpress-plugin-tests/blob/master/tests/bootstrap.php) and [`phpunit.xml`](https://github.com/benbalter/wordpress-plugin-tests/blob/master/tests/phpunit.xml) files from this repo's [`test/`](https://github.com/benbalter/wordpress-plugin-tests/tree/master/tests) folder
+2. Create a subfolder of your plugin called `tests/` and copy over the [`bootstrap.php`](https://github.com/recordsonribs/wordpress-plugin-tests/blob/master/tests/bootstrap.php) from the `tests` directory and [`phpunit.xml`](https://github.com/recordsonribs/wordpress-plugin-tests/blob/master/phpunit.xml) files from this repo's root directory.
 3. Customize the newly coppied [`/tests/bootstrap.php`](https://github.com/benbalter/wordpress-plugin-tests/blob/master/tests/bootstrap.php) with the path to your plugin file
 4. Set up the tests library as a [submodule](http://git-scm.com/book/en/Git-Tools-Submodules): `git submodule add git://github.com/scribu/wp-tests-lib.git tests/lib`
 5. [Activate Travis CI](http://travis-ci.org/profile) for your plugin